Skip to content

 A command is an action sent via API to change the state of a service.
 Each command interacts with the service's state and configuration to perform specific actions.

-For example, To start a washing machine cycle, you can send the cloud.smarthq.command.trigger.do.
+For example, to start a washing machine cycle, you can send the cloud.smarthq.command.trigger.do.

 Not all services support commands.
 Some, like the Meter service, are read-only—they report values (e.g., voltage) but cannot be controlled.